TritonDataCenter/node-storinfo/README.md

 ## mchoose CLI

-This module includes a CLI `bin/mchoose` which provides a scriptable interface for invoking the `poll` and `choose` methods.
+This module includes a CLI `bin/mchoose` which provides a scriptable interface for invoking the `getStorageNodes` and `choose` methods.
 The usage is described below:

 ```
 Models the behavior of the Manta's object placement logic.